soderlind/azure-insights-handler-for-monolog/USERGUIDE.md

 ## 4. Installation & Activation
 1. Copy plugin folder into `wp-content/plugins/`.
-2. (Optional) Run `composer install` inside the plugin directory if you rely on bundled vendor libs (Wonolog may already provide Monolog).
+2. (Optional) Run `composer install` inside the plugin directory if you rely on bundled vendor libs.
 3. Activate in the WordPress Admin (or network‑activate in multisite if you want global control).
 4. Provide a Connection String (Settings → Azure Insights) OR set it securely before WP loads:
 ```php